arinbasu/UC-SHSS-Study-Group/README.md

 Follow the questions and instructions in the following article to both conduct the review as well as writing the post-meeting review of the article:

 [Guideline as to how to write the post-meeting review of the preprint](https://prereview.org/users/164141/articles/200820-prereview-guidelines-how-to-write-a-peer-preprint-review)

+## Click on this link to visit the list of Papers for our journal club and date